 For instance, did you know that there are copyright laws governing quotations from the Bible?
 Or that recipes generally are NOT copyrighted?
 And that Pinterest images really are not something you should be re-posting on your blog without the permission of the author?
 Yes, I’ve learned all this and more recently so I thought today I’d share 5 blogging copyright laws that you should know before you write your next post.

 5 Copyright Laws Every Blogger Should Know

 1. Can my website be protected by copyright?

 Yes.
 You can copyright your blog by adding the © sign in your blog footer along with your start and end blogging dates and the statement “All Rights Reserved”.
 Without the copyright provided some readers will assume your content and/or images are free for the taking.
-If you never want to manually update your copyright dates after initially copyrighting your blog and you use WordPress, check out this simple code to have your ending year updated automatically.

 As another means of copyright safety, you can also create a digital fingerprint of your blog content by using a free service such as MyFreeCopyright to store a copy of your posts.
 They also occasionally scan the internet for possible content theft which is a handy little bonus for those interested in keeping your content from being plagerized.

 As a rule, recipes are NOT copyrighted and a list of ingredients alone is never copyrighted.
 Only recipes found in a large literary work or those with substantial directions may fall under copyright.
 Make your own directions and you are free to share tried and true recipes as you wish.